Developer Course - 10 weeks

 Independent project work with individual guidance from teacher to execute ideas and refine technique.

-Finishing off project pieces to get pieces ready for the bisique firing including trimming, handles and any slips or surface decoration.
+Finishing off project pieces to get pieces ready for the bisique firing including final trimming and applying slips or surface decoration.

 Your pieces will all have been bisque fired and ready for you to dip, pour and paint with our studio glazes.